 The OMM is part of a collaborative effort by faculty and students interested in macromolecular structure-function relationships.
-The primary authors of some tutorials are students of David Marcey and he serves as author, co-author and site editor, and assumes all responsibility for content.
+The primary authors of some exhibits are students of David Marcey and he serves as author, co-author and site editor, and assumes all responsibility for content.
 Any criticisms, suggestions, comments, or questions should be sent to him at: email@example.com.
-All tutorials are copyrighted.
+All OMM exhibits are copyrighted.

-The OMM was started in 1996 for a Molecular Biology class at Kenyon College, Gambier, Ohio, where DM was a professor in the Biology Department (1990-1999).
+The OMM was started in 1996 for a Molecular Biology class at Kenyon College in Gambier, Ohio, where DM was a professor in the Biology Department (1990-1999).
 The OMM is now developed and housed at CLU, where DM has been a professor since 1999.

 The exhibits are under continual construction.
 We thank you for your patience, and hope you enjoy the current exhibits.

 Contributions of detailed macromolecular tutorials from other sources are welcome!
-If you are interested in providing additions to the OMM collection, please contact the above.
+If you are interested in providing additions to the OMM collection, please contact DM.

 This site is best viewed with a screen resolution of 1024x768 or higher, although 800x600 still looks satisfactory.
 We suggest a display of at least 256 colors.